 Dr Barney Craggs

-Barney Craggs is a lecturer in cyber security within the Bristol Cyber Security Group, and an AXA Research Fund fellow.
-He leads a programme of research in securing UK universities, and his own research looks at the role of humans in cyber physical systems with a focus on security ergonomics, cultural practice and decision making.
+Barney Craggs is a lecturer in cyber security within the Bristol Cyber Security Group and AXA Research Fund fellow.
+As well as his role as the University of Bristol CSO, Barney leads a programme of research in securing UK universities.
+His own research looks at the role of humans in cyber physical systems with a focus on security ergonomics, cultural practice and decision making.
 With Richard Owen, Barney co-leads on Responsible Innovation and co-creation within the CDT.